-Regulatory Tracker The US has not yet enacted limits for greenhouse gas emissions from existing power plants.
-Our Regulatory Tracker post on GHG emissions regulation for existing power plants gives the background and timeline of events starting with the Obama administration’s Clean Power Plan to the Trump administration’s Affordable Clean Energy rule and the Biden administration’s legal challenges to propose new regulations.
-Our post on regulation of GHG emissions for new, modified, and reconstructed power plants is here.
+Regulatory Trackers Our Regulatory Tracker post on GHG emissions regulation for existing power plants gives the background and timeline of events starting with the Obama administration’s Clean Power Plan to the Trump administration’s Affordable Clean Energy rule and the Biden administration’s proposed regulations.
+Our Regulatory Tracker post on regulation of GHG emissions for new, modified, and reconstructed power plants is here.

 Legal Analysis In EPA’s Proposed Greenhouse Gas Emission Standards for Power Plants are Consistent with Statutory Factors and Market Trends Carrie Jenks, Hannah Oakes Dobie, Sara Dewey, and Hannah Perls summarize EPA’s long-awaited power sector GHG rule.
 (May 19, 2023) You can also see a visual quick take of the proposed rule here.
 (May 11, 2023)

 Podcast Listen to our podcast on EPA’s Proposed Greenhouse Gas Emission Standards for Power Plants with Carrie, Jody Freeman, Jay Duffy, and Kevin Poloncarz here.
 (May 23, 2023)

 Legal Analysis Supreme Court Embraces the Major Questions Doctrine as Limiting but Leaving the Door Open for Power Sector GHG Regulations.
 In this analysis, Carrie Jenks, Hannah Oakes Dobie, and Sara Dewey describe how this case reached the Court in the first place, implications of the use of the major questions doctrine, and EPA’s path forward.
 (July 1, 2022)